Anatomy of Non-Leptonic Two-Body Decays of Charmed Mesons into Final States with $\eta'$: Introduction

 Predicting hadronic $D$ meson decays is notoriously challenging.
 The most prospective method to study hadronic $D$ meson decay amplitudes employs the approximate SU(3)$_F$ symmetry of QCD~\cite{Kingsley:1975fe, Voloshin:1975yx, Barger:1979fu, Golden:1989qx, Savage:1989qr, Buccella:1994nf, Pirtskhalava:2011va, Bhattacharya:2012ah, Hiller:2012xm, Grossman:2012eb, Cheng:2012wr, Feldmann:2012js, Grossman:2012ry, Brod:2012ud, Nierste:2015zra, Muller:2015lua, Muller:2015rna, Nierste:2017cua, He:2018php, Grossman:2018ptn, Grossman:2019xcj, Cheng:2019ggx, Dery:2021mll, Bhattacharya:2021ndt, Schacht:2022kuj, Gavrilova:2022hbx, Gavrilova:2023fzy, Gavrilova:2024npn, Iguro:2024uuw} which relates hadronic amplitudes of different decays to each other.
 Control of SU(3)$_F$ breaking effects is important in order to obtain sensitivity to physics beyond the Standard Model (BSM)~\cite{Grossman:2006jg, Dery:2019ysp, Bause:2022jes, Iguro:2024uuw}.
 Data on CP asymmetries have no impact on the predictions of branching fractions, because CP asymmetries involve different, highly suppressed CKM elements multiplying hadronic matrix elements which do not enter the branching ratios.
 The opposite is not true, instead a thorough global analysis of $D$ branching fractions is needed for the prediction of the CP asymmetries.
 The plethora of data on branching fractions permits the inclusion of SU(3)$_F$ breaking into such an analysis~\cite{Muller:2015lua} and allows predictions for CP asymmetries which partially include SU(3)$_F$ breaking~\cite{Muller:2015rna}.
 In Ref.~\cite{Muller:2015lua} $D$ decays into two pseudoscalars were studied, but final states with $\eta$ mesons were not included.
 In this paper, we focus on $D\to P\eta'$ decays, with $P= \pi, K$ and $\eta$.

 In and beyond $D$ meson physics, there are several SU(3)$_F$ studies accommodating $\eta$-$\eta^\prime$ mixing with a universal mixing angle $\theta$ describing the rotation of the SU(3)$_F$ eigenstates $\eta_0$, $\eta_8$ into the mass eigenstates $\eta$, $\eta^\prime$.
 However, it is known for a long time that this treatment is inconsistent and gives a poor description of data \cite{Leutwyler:1997yr,Feldmann:1998vh,Bickert:2016fgy, Feldmann:1998sh}.

-A consistent treatment, based on properly defined $\eta^{(\prime)}$ decay constant involves two decay constants and two mixing angles \cite{Leutwyler:1997yr,Feldmann:1998vh}.
+This problem has been addressed for the case of decay constants, where the authors in \cite{Feldmann:1998vh} introduce two decay constants and two mixing angles for the description of two matrix elements.
 For recent calculations with analytical methods and lattice QCD see Refs.~\cite{Gan:2020aco} and \cite{Bali:2021qem}, respectively.
+As we will show below, this approach needs to be adjusted in order to perform a SU(3)$_F$ study of $D\to P\eta$ and $D\to P\eta'$ decays.

+In previous analyses of non-leptonic $D$ decays a single, universal mixing angle was used \cite{Bhattacharya:2009ps, Grossman:2012ry, Bhattacharya:2021ndt}.
 In the context of $D$ decays the shortcomings of the single-mixing angle description can be understood as follows: The matrix element $\langle P \eta_8 | H | D \rangle$ of the weak Hamiltonian $H$ with some light pseudoscalar meson $P$ is well-defined and related to other $D \to P P^\prime $ matrix elements by SU(3)$_F$ symmetry.
 With